xnm-sdksdk/xnm-sdksdk/README.md

 In my GitHub profile I'll be posting projects developed by me.

-Skills: PYTHON / JS / HTML / CSS / C++
+Skills: PYTHON / JavaScript / HTML / CSS / C++ / NodeJS / ExpressJS

 - 🔭 I’m currently working on Collegue Projects.
 - 🌱 Putting effort to master the art of code.